akwasijulius/prime-numbers-coding-4-fun/README.md

 # Digital and Engineering – RBS – Coding Assignment

-This is my solution to the RBS – Coding Assignment, which requires a RESTful service that calculates and returns all the prime numbers up to an including a number provided
+This is my solution to the RBS – Coding Assignment, which requires a RESTful service that calculates and returns all the prime numbers up to an including a number provided.

 Example

 The REST call should look like  http://your.host.com/primes/10  and should return JSON content: